Does Honda or Toyota Offer Better Standard Safety Features?

 Honda Sensing vs Toyota Safety Sense

-Both of these brands include some kind of autonomous emergency braking in their driver assistance systems, as well as advanced, speed-adjusting cruise control, and some form of lane-keeping assistance or warning.
-Honda adds Road Departure Mitigation, while Toyota includes automatic high beams (which will go on and off automatically so as to not blind oncoming drivers).
+Both of these brands include some form of autonomous emergency braking in their driver assistance systems, as well as advanced speed-adjusting cruise control, and some type of lane-keeping assistance or warning.
+Honda adds Road Departure Mitigation.
+Toyota includes automatic high beams (which will go on and off automatically so as to not blind oncoming drivers).

 Honda Sensing